Optimal Best Arm Identification in Two-Armed Bandits with a Fixed Budget under a Small Gap: Additional discussions and related work

-The AIPW estimator, which is also referred to as a doubly robust (DR) estimator when the allocation probability is unknown, plays an important role in treatment effect estimation \citep{Robins1994,hahn1998role,bang2005drestimation,dudik2011doubly,Laan2016onlinetml,Luedtke2016}.
-The AIPW estimator also plays an important role in double/debiased machine learning literature because it reduces the sensitivity of the nuisance parameters \citep{ChernozhukovVictor2018Dmlf,Ichimura2022}.
+The AIPW estimator, which is also referred to as a doubly robust (DR) estimator, plays an important role in treatment effect estimation \citep{Robins1994,hahn1998role,bang2005drestimation,dudik2011doubly,Laan2016onlinetml,Luedtke2016}.
+The AIPW estimator also plays an important role in double/debiased machine learning literature because it mitigates the convergence rate conditions of the nuisance parameters \citep{ChernozhukovVictor2018Dmlf,Ichimura2022}.

-When constructing AIPW estimator with samples obtained from adaptive experiments including BAI strategies, a typical construction is to use sample splitting and martingales \citep{Laan2008TheCA,hadad2019,Kato2020adaptive,Kato2021adr}. \citet{Howard2020TimeuniformNN}, \citet{Kato2020adaptive}, and provide non-asymptotic confidence intervals of the AIPW or DR estimator, which do not bound a tail probability in large deviation as ours.
+When constructing AIPW estimator with samples obtained from adaptive experiments, including BAI strategies, a typical construction is to use sample splitting and martingales \citep{Laan2008TheCA,hadad2019,Kato2020adaptive,Kato2021adr}. \citet{Howard2020TimeuniformNN}, \citet{Kato2020adaptive}, and provide non-asymptotic confidence intervals of the AIPW or DR estimator, which do not bound a tail probability in large deviation as ours.
 The AIPW estimator is also used in the recent bandit literature, mainly in regret minimization \citep{dimakopoulou2021online,Kim2021}. \citet{hadad2019}, \citet{Bibaut2021}, and \citet{Zhan2021} consider the off-policy evaluation using observations obtained from regret minimization algorithms.